Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are specific enough to make the answer clear but not so obvious as to make the game too easy.
-The fake clues are strong and should provide good misdirection.
-The misinformed clues add a layer of doubt.
-Overall, the clues strike a good balance in terms of difficulty.
+**Reasoning:** The informed clues are clear, the misinformed clues add a layer of confusion, and the fake clues effectively misdirect.
+This creates a balanced level of difficulty.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.0/5
+**Overall Quality Score:** 4.7/5

 **Pass/Fail:** ✅ PASS

 **Main Issues:**
-- Minor issues noted
+- Insufficient ambiguity in misinformed clues

 **Priority Actions:**
 1. Minor length adjustments